busesen/MCCO/README.md

 ## 🚀 Requirements and Usage

 Each subfolder contains its own experiment scripts and relies on standard scientific Python packages listed in the corresponding `requirements.txt`.
 We use Python 3.12.3 for our experiments.
 Instructions on how to run the code for each experiment can be found in the corresponding subfolders.

 ---
 ## 📝 Citation
-%If you use our code or findings in your research, please cite our paper as follows:
+If you use our code or findings in your research, please cite our paper as follows:

 ```
 @article{sen2026multistage,